Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Hungary’s Value Added Tax (VAT) sharply increases the price of U.S. exports for Hungarian consumers.
 The Value-Added Tax (consumption tax) is 27% on most products and services.

-Foreign companies operating in price-regulated sectors, such as telecom, energy, pharmaceuticals and retail suffered decreased margins due to sector taxes and other austerity measures, as well as government delays over the past few years.
+Foreign companies operating in price-regulated sectors, such as telecom, energy, pharmaceuticals, and retail suffered decreased margins due to sector taxes and other austerity measures, as well as government delays over the past few years.

 After joining the EU, the numerous EU-oriented reforms have removed price controls on most utilities.
 By the early 2000s, the Government of Hungary had largely deregulated utilities, and tried to be closer to the EU pricing levels for electricity, gas and wastewater prices, (this was a significant price increase for households and businesses).
-However, in 2013, the Government of Hungary introduced a 10% decrease in retail utility prices to consumers for electricity and gas heating, and another 10% retail price decrease later that year on water and sewage services as part of the country’s public utility rate cut program and that of protecting arable land in the country.
-Most utilities were re-nationalized including electricity, gas, water and sewage to provide favorable rates to consumers.
+In 2013, the Government of Hungary introduced a 10% decrease in retail utility prices to consumers for electricity and gas heating, and another 10% retail price decrease later that year on water and sewage services as part of the country’s public utility rate cut program and that of protecting arable land in the country.
+Most utilities were re-nationalized including electricity, gas, water, and sewage to provide favorable rates to consumers.
 In other sectors such as telecommunications, cable or digital TV services, and internet services, stiff competition continues among service providers.